tobedv/toll-fee-calculator/README.md

 Make sure you have Python 3.7+ and Pipenv installed
 naviate to the project folder
-"pipenv install --d" to install developmen requirements (pytest basicly)
-"pipenv shell" to activate the shell
+"pipenv install --d" to install development requirements "pipenv shell" to activate the shell
 "python src/main.py /PATH/TO/CSV" to calculate a toll
 ("python src/main.py test_csvs/abc123-regular.csv") for a test file